Fiona enjoys representing the people of Congleton Constituency greatly. Recently asked by a constituent

 Fiona has a long term relationship with and commitment to developing a school in Tanzania and in inspiring young people to partner support projects in that region of Africa.
-Since becoming a Member of Parliament Fiona has also led teams of business advisers during her summer vacations to Rwanda and Burundi over several years to help build the capacity of businesses there to trade and so create jobs and promote economic growth and development.
+Fiona has also led teams of business advisers during her summer vacations to Rwanda and Burundi over several years to help build the capacity of businesses there to trade and so create jobs and promote economic growth and development.

-During her time as a Member of Parliament Fiona focused on championing individual freedoms and human rights, both in this country and abroad.
+Fiona has focused on championing individual freedoms and human rights, both in this country and abroad.
 Fiona served on the International Development Select Committee for four years and chaired the Parliamentary sub-committee overseeing the Independent Commission on Aid Inspections.
-She currently sits on the Parliamentary Joint-Committee on Human Rights, which she has served on for the past three years which has instigated many reports including into Freedom of Speech in Universities and the need for better care of Prisoners' Children.
+She sat on the Parliamentary Joint-Committee on Human Rights, which has instigated many reports including into Freedom of Speech in Universities and the need for better care of Prisoners' Children.
 She is also Chair of the Conservative Party Human Rights Commission (CPHRC), an appointment made by the then-Prime Minister.
-Recently Fiona launched the latest Report in her role as Chair of the CPHRC calling for the UK Government to change the law on Prostitution to both better support vulnerable victims of this international trade and help reduce human trafficking into the UK for this purpose ( full report on scribd.com); other Reports she has overseen by the CPHRC include on Forced Organ Harvesting and wider Human Rights violations in China , and in Russia.
+Recently Fiona launched the latest Report in her role as Chair of the CPHRC calling for the UK Government to change the law on Prostitution to both better support vulnerable victims of this international trade and help reduce human trafficking into the UK for this purpose ( full report on scribd.com); other Reports she has overseen by the CPHRC include on Forced Organ Harvesting and wider Human Rights violations in China, and in Russia.

-An example of a Parliamentary speech by Fiona Bruce on these issues can be found here.
-Fiona has also, for the past few years, been a Co-Chair of the All-Party Parliamentary Group for North Korea and seeks to highlight the plight and suffering of the many millions of people there.
+An example of a speech by Fiona Bruce on these issues can be found here.
+Fiona was also, for the past few years, a Co-Chair of the All-Party Parliamentary Group for North Korea, which sought to highlight the plight and suffering of the many millions of people there.
 Fiona has written and spoken extensively on this issue, and an example can be found here.
-You can find out more about Fiona's work in Parliament here.
+You can find out more about Fiona's work here.

 She has recently been appointed a Patron of Hong Kong Watch having expressed many concerns over recent years about the deteriorating human rights situation there.

-As MP for the Congleton Constituency since 2010, Fiona is committed locally to promoting community life, local businesses, and voluntary activity and works closely with Cheshire East Council, Town Councils in Alsager, Congleton, Middlewich and Sandbach, as well as many Parish Councils, in support of the strong local communities in her constituency.
-She has vigorously led campaigns in and outside Parliament for more funding pupils in local schools.
-She has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequaitable car-parking charges there, and together with neighbouring MPs successfully campaigned to ensure that local A&E facilities in Macclesfield to stay open - confirmed November 2016 - and receive additional investment.
+Fiona is committed locally to promoting community life, local businesses, and voluntary activity and works closely with Cheshire East Council, Town Councils in Alsager, Congleton, Middlewich and Sandbach, as well as many Parish Councils, in support of the strong local communities in her constituency.
+She has vigorously led campaigns in for more funding pupils in local schools.
+She has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequaitable car-parking charges there, and together with others successfully campaigned to ensure that local A&E facilities in Macclesfield to stay open - confirmed November 2016 - and receive additional investment.
 She has worked hard to improve high speed broadband facilities for her constituency – a particular need for the many businesses in the area.

 Fiona is an active Patron of Visyon, a Congleton based charity providing mental health support for children and young people.
-In Parliament she effectively campaigned for better online protection for children from inappropriate internet material and unnecessarily explicit sex education; and successfully campaigned for financial education in schools - following her work on the All-Party Parliamentary Group on this issue, the Government introduced this into the curriculum for all school students.
+She has effectively campaigned for better online protection for children from inappropriate internet material and unnecessarily explicit sex education; and successfully campaigned for financial education in schools, the Government introduced this into the curriculum for all school students.
 She constantly campaigns for better protection for the victims of Human Trafficking - she served on the Modern Day Slavery Bill Pre-Legislative and Legislative Committees.

-She has passionately led calls in Parliament for more support to strengthen family life, which she says needs to be addressed as a matter of social justice since relationship breakdown, particularly when it affects children, helps prevent people from achieving their life potential, and is a root cause of so many issues, including debt, homlessness, addiction, worklessness, mental health problems and loneliness in old age.
-Just one example of a speech in Parliament on this subject by Fiona can be found here.
-She brought in several amendments to Finance Bills over years, pressing for the introduction of a married person’s tax allowance – something the Government has now brought in.
-Fiona is the House of Commons lead on the Strengthening Families Manifesto which she co wrote (Strengthening FamiliesManifesto.com).
+She has passionately led calls for more support to strengthen family life, which she says needs to be addressed as a matter of social justice since relationship breakdown, particularly when it affects children, helps prevent people from achieving their life potential, and is a root cause of so many issues, including debt, homlessness, addiction, worklessness, mental health problems and loneliness in old age.
+Just one example of a speech on this subject by Fiona can be found here.
+She has brought in several amendments to Finance Bills over years, pressing for the introduction of a married person’s tax allowance – something the Government has now brought in.
+Fiona is the lead on the Strengthening Families Manifesto which she co wrote (Strengthening FamiliesManifesto.com).

 Fiona has clearly voiced her opposition to the HS2 rail proposals, which she has described as being “an inordinately expensive potential burden on my constituents without any justifiable business case in the current economic climate”.
 She has never voted for any Government motion for HS2.
-As a Member of the All-Party Parliamentary Group on Highways Maintenance, she campaigned for more Government funding to improve local roads and mend potholes in her constituency of Congleton, and in the year 2015-16 Cheshire East Council received £10.5m to do this.
+She campaigned for more Government funding to improve local roads and mend potholes in the constituency of Congleton, and in the year 2015-16 Cheshire East Council received £10.5m to do this.
 Having secured the funding for the Middlewich Bypass, Fiona continues to campaign for the re-opening of Middlewich Railway Station to passengers, something she has done for a number of years.

 Fiona successfully campaigned vigorously against the proposed incinerator in Middlewich, which she considered a totally unfair and unnecessary imposition on the strong local community, raising this twice in Prime Minister's Questions, and continues to campaign against the ANSA Waste Site in Middlewich.